 - Adding or removing points/advice depending on whether these are still relevant

 Doing this will ensure that your content is truly evergreen.
 As such, these posts should be reviewed regularly, certainly at least once a year.
+Performance marketing data will give you a clear indication on where to get started.

 Another aspect of evergreen content that is important for both SEO and its lifespan is link building.
 Pages with fewer backlinks tend not to rank as high on search engines and therefore aren’t as popular.